mannbach/2024_visualizing_complexity_patch/README.md

 ```
 should terminate without an error and print the local package version.

-## Folder structure
+## The project
-We explain the code structure by the folder structure
+We explain the code structure by the folder tree
 ```
 ├── README.md  # this file
 ├── data  # folder containing data
 │   └── graphs  # folder containing raw graphs if present ├── notebooks  # jupyter notebooks
 │   └── plot_line_plots.ipynb  # create line plots of presentation
+│   └── visualize_graph.ipynb  # creates or loads and visualizes a graph
 ├── patch_workshop  # local project containing helper functions
-│   ├── __init__.py
 │   ├── constants.py  # constant strings and values
 │   ├── homophily_metrics.py  # function to compute EI index
 │   ├── inequality_metrics.py  # inequality metrics
-│   ├── stats.py
+│   ├── stats.py # function to compute CDFs
-│   └── utils.py  # helpful functions
+│   └── utils.py  # helpful functions to load/store and create graphs
 ├── plots  # folder that contains output plots
 ├── requirements.txt  # software packages
-├── scripts  # scripts to compute and transform aggregate statistics │   ├── generate_aggregate_statistics.py
+├── scripts  # scripts to compute and transform aggregate statistics │   ├── generate_graphs_and_statistics.py # creates graphs and its statistics
 │   └── transform_aggregate_statistics.py
 └── setup.py
 ```

 ### notebooks
 Contains useful notebooks that create the plots shown in the presentation and highlight how to create networks using `PATCH`.
-You can run a local jupyter serve by running ```jupyter notebook``` in your terminal and the open the presented weblink in your browser to run the notebooks (see [documentation](https://docs.jupyter.org/en/latest/) for details).
+You can run a local jupyter server by running ```jupyter notebook``` in your terminal and the open the presented weblink in your browser to run the notebooks (see [documentation](https://docs.jupyter.org/en/latest/) for details).

 ### patch_workshop
 This folder has general functions that simplify the interaction with the created data and the [NetIn package](https://cshvienna.github.io/NetworkInequalities/).